Feng-Jay/Defects4J_Trans/README.md

 | Mockito         | mockito                    |  16 | 1, 5, 7, 8, 12, 13, 18, 20, 22, 24, 27-29, 33-38, 38 | others                  |
 | Time            | joda-time                  |  16 | 4, 5, 7, 8, 14-20, 22-27, 27 | others                  |

-\* Due to behavioral changes introduced under Java 8, some bugs are no longer reproducible.
-Hence, Defects4J distinguishes between active and deprecated bugs:

-- Active bugs can be accessed through `active-bugs.csv`.

-- Deprecated bugs are removed from `active-bugs.csv`, but their metadata is retained in the project directory.

-- Deprecated bugs can be accessed through `deprecated-bugs.csv`, which also details when and why a bug was deprecated.

-We do not re-enumerate active bugs because publications using Defects4J artifacts usually refer to bugs by their specific bug id.

 The bugs
 ---------------